-2.6 BUILDER'S RISK
+2.06 BUILDER'S RISK

-- A. Contractor to buy Property Insurance: Contractor shall purchase and maintain property insurance in the amount of the Contract Sum including all Change Orders for the Work on a replacement cost basis until Substantial Completion.
-For projects not involving New Building Construction, "Installation Floater" is an acceptable substitute for the Builder's Risk Insurance.
-The insurance shall cover the interest of Owner, Contractor, and any Subcontractors, as their interests may appear. - B. Losses covered: Contractor property insurance shall be placed on an "all risk" basis and insure against the perils of fire and extended coverage and physical loss or damage including theft, vandalism, malicious mischief, collapse, false work, temporary buildings, debris removal including demolition occasioned by enforcement of any applicable legal requirements, and shall cover reasonable compensation for A/E's services and expenses required as a result of an insured loss. - C. Waiver of subrogation rights: Owner and Contractor waive all subrogation rights against each other, any Subcontractors, A/E, A/E's subconsultants, separate contractors described in Section 5.20, if any, and any of their subcontractors, for damages caused by fire or other perils to the extent covered by property insurance obtained pursuant to this section or other property insurance applicable to the Work, except such rights as they have to proceeds of such insurance held by Owner as fiduciary.
-The policies shall provide such waivers of subrogation by endorsement or otherwise.
-A waiver of subrogation shall be effective to a person or entity even though that person or entity would otherwise have a duty of indemnification, contractual or otherwise, did not pay the insurance premium directly or indirectly, and whether or not the person or entity had an insurable interest in the property damaged.
+contractor shall purchase and maintain property in See Supplemental Conditions age Orders for the Work on a replacement or projects not involving New Building Construction Section 2.06 BUILDER'S RISK for the Builder's Risk Insurance.
+The insurance and subcontractors, as their interests may Losses covered: Contractor property insurance shall be placed on an "all risk" basis and insuragainst the perils of fire and extended coverage and physical loss or damage including thef vandalism, malicious mischief, collapse, false work, temporary buildings, debris removal including demolition occasioned by enforcement of any applicable legal requirements, and shall cover reasonable compensation for A/E's services and expenses required as a result of an insured loss Waiver of subrogation rights: Owner and Contractor waive all subrogation rights against other, any Subcontractors, A/E, A/E's subconsultants, separate contractors described in Sec 5.20, if any, and any of their subcontractors, for damages caused by fire or other perils to the exten covered by property insurance obtained pursuant to this section or other property insurance applicable to the Work, except such rights as they have to proceeds of such insurance held by Owner as fiduciary.
+The policies shall provide such waivers of subrogation by endorsement of otherwise.
+A waiver of subrogation shall be effective to a person or entity even though that person or entity would otherwise have a duty of indemnification, contractual or otherwise, did not pay the insurance premium directly or indirectly, and whether or not the person or entity had an insurable